dualsky/keybrd/doc/keybrd_library_developer_guide.md

 * Do not use new or malloc (to make memory leaks impossible).
 * If class has any non-[POD](http://en.wikipedia.org/wiki/Plain_old_data_structure) data members, [do not inline constructors and destructors](http://www.chromium.org/developers/coding-style/cpp-dos-and-donts).
+* Document class in .h file, above the class declaration.

 (the following styles can be automated with Artistic Style, explained in doc/astylerc)
 * Indent 4 spaces.